XSecurity/XSecurity/checker/BUILD_CLANG_AND_HELP.md

 ######Overwrite the llvm working folder with Repo Files
 Instead of cloning this repository you should fetch the repository from your [repo root folder](#repo_root_folder).
-If either fetch or checkout fail, just add -f for the option and will be good to go.
+If either fetch or checkout fails just add -f for the option and will be good to go.

-    $ cd <repo root folder>
+    $ cd <repo root folder: XSecurity>
     $ git init
     $ git remote add origin https://github.com/XSecurity/XSecurity.git
     $ git fetch origin
     $ git checkout --track origin/master

-The resulting folder structure should look like the following
+The resulting folder structure should look like the following:

     __XSecurity               <- repo root folder
     |____checker              <- llvm working folder